marcusaferreira/kongfood/src/main/kotlin/br/com/fiap/techchallenge/kongfood/domain/order/README.md

 - Food, like a burger or a pizza or a sandwich or fries.
 Food are divided in:
     - Main course, like a burger or a pizza or a sandwich;
     - Side dish, like fries or onion rings or chicken nuggets;
-- Drink, like a soda or a juice or water;
+- Drinks, like a soda or a juice or water;
 - Dessert, like ice cream or milkshake or petit gateau;
 - Combo, a combination of food, drink and dessert;